Vision, Mission and Values

 Areas of work with Tribes

-Currently, DHS interacts with Oregon Tribes on services that include health care, alcohol and drug treatment programs, mental health services, employment and training, services to people with disabilities, senior programs, public health and child welfare.
+Currently, ODHS interacts with Oregon Tribes on services that include health care, alcohol and drug treatment programs, mental health services, employment and training, services to people with disabilities, senior programs, public health and child welfare.
 Two of these areas are of particular concern both to Tribes and the department: health care and child protective services.

 Child protective services

 The treatment of Indian children in the child-protective field is another area of attention for the Tribes.
 Tribes from across the nation lobbied Congress for a statute to address their concerns beginning in 1970, and in 1978, the Indian Child Welfare Act (ICWA) became law.
 Among its provisions, the law requires that Tribes be allowed to become a party in child welfare cases in state courts, when the case involves Indian children who have been removed from their home by a city, county or state agency.
 Because of this and other requirements, the state developed several intergovernmental agreements with Tribes around child welfare.
-Since 1978, DHS has worked with Tribes to implement the Indian Child Welfare Act.
+Since 1978, ODHS has worked with Tribes to implement the Indian Child Welfare Act.